franpanteli/CodingNomads-python-101-capstone/README.md

 - Functions are used for repeated logic (for example, the `fight()` and `explore_room()` functions)

 #### Version 3.0
 [Version 3.0](https://github.com/franpanteli/CodingNomads-python-101-capstone/blob/main/dungeons_and_dragon_game_3.0.py) is the same as the second version of the game.
 However, it leverages a new function called log_status(), which appends the moves that the user makes throughout the game to a new txt file called [game_log.txt](https://github.com/franpanteli/CodingNomads-python-101-capstone/blob/main/game_log.txt).
-This is done by leveraging the Python open() function in append mode.
+This is done by leveraging the Python open() function in append mode, to append the user's moves to an output txt file.

 ---